Police Arrest Suspect in UCC Student Murder As Social Media Comment Resurfaces

 However, the Ghana Police Service has not officially stated that the comment led to the suspect's arrest or formed part of the evidence used in the investigation.

-Authorities say investigations remain ongoing and further developments will be communicated to the public in due course.
+Authorities stated that investigations remain ongoing and further developments would be communicated to the public in due course.

-The case continues to attract widespread attention, with many Ghanaians hoping for justice for the young UCC student whose death has left family, friends and colleagues devastated.
+The case continues to attract widespread attention, with many Ghanaians hoping for justice for the young UCC student whose death has left many devastated.

 As investigators continue their work, the resurfaced comment has become one of the most talked-about aspects of a case that has gripped the nation.